In this document we will be using jq to parse JSON, available from Homebrew using

 brew info --json

 brew info outputs JSON-formatted information about formulae.
 This JSON can then be parsed using your tools of choice.
+See more details in

 The current schema version is